Recommendations for Conducting Online Exams

 CREATING YOUR EXAM:

-1. Contact Gina Scott for creating exam.
-Exam materials should be to her at the minimum of 4 days prior to the actual exam.
+1. Contact Gina Scott for creating the exam.
+Exam materials should be to her at the minimum of four(4) days prior to the actual exam.
 The file should contain, the day/time of exam, the points per question, and the correct answer should be indicated.

 2. If the exam will be in the laboratory, students will need to plug their tablets into their desk’s Ethernet connection rather than use the wireless network.
 Encourage them to make sure their desk’s Ethernet connection is functional before exam day, and remind them to see the CaTS support team in Trotter room 4 if they have any difficulties.

 3. Gina will have spare laptops available for checkout the day before.
 If there are issues during the exam she can be contacted by phone (text) at 785-410-2841.

 4. Have blank paper available for students who want to use scratch paper.

 1. Encourage students to show up early and log in to Canvas before the exam start time.